jhinshaw91/Common-Codes/README.md

 #wilcoxon sign rank test
 wilcox.test(preansiedad,postansiedad,paired=TRUE)

+#Man Whitney Test of Wilcoxon Rank Sum Test: s a nonparametric test of the null hypothesis that it is equally likely that a randomly selected value from one sample will be less than or greater than a randomly selected value from a second sample.

+#code for man whitney

+wilcox.test(VAR1, VAR2)

 #Spearman correlation: nonparametric version of the Pearson product-moment correlation.
 Spearman's correlation coefficient, (ρ, also signified by rs) measures the strength and direction of association between two ranked variables.

 #load data set first and name variables